AnoukSmet/Dog-Health-Tracker/README.md

 A summary of the dog profile will be displayed on the dashboard overview.

 * **Implementation**
-Created a form with the various input fields where the user can fill in the information.
+I have created a form with the various input fields where the user can fill in the information.
-I didn't make any of the fields required as for some dogs, the date of birth etc is unknown and the user might not want to fill this in.
+I have only made the dog_name fields required as for the other fields, the user might not want to fill in this information.
+Some user might not know the date of birth etc so he/she might not want to fill this in.
 For the image, I worked with an url that has to be filled in.
 I don't have the required knowledge and skills yet to enable the user to upload an image from its device.
 This will be implemented at a later stage when I have the required knowledge and skills.
+See [Features to be implemented](#features-to-be-implemented)
 For the date of birth, I have implemented the datepicker from materialize so the user can select the date on the calendar.
 The range for years, goes until 30 years back (Research told me that the oldest dog in the world was 29 years old).
 The user can not pick a date in the future as that information is unknown.